agauravdev/Kubernetes-Deployment/README.md

 I used the templates provided by aws to form the cloudformation script and the kubernetes cluster.

+My kubernetes cluster was running in one EC2 instance, and hence I did not know how to show the change in the EC2 instance.
+I did however put screenshots of the "kubectl get pods" commands to show that old pods were terminated and new pods were added to my kubernetes cluster.

 ## App Files

 	index.html